Skip this overview? Click here to see to our battery product pages and skip this battery overview. Otherwise, read on to learn more!

-Do I need a battery?
+Do I need solar batteries for my system?
 Everyday we talk to customers looking to use solar energy to power all kinds of different things.
 For instance, if they want to simply reduce their electric bill from the local utility, then we’re clearly looking at a “grid-tied” solar system.
 But often people want to power some type of device directly from a solar panel.
 Or they need mobile power, or power for something remote and away from electric utility lines, or back-up power.
 More often than not, this means batteries!
-If you want to skip this battery overview and look at our different battery lines, please click here.
-Otherwise, carry on!
+And not just any batteries, but solar batteries (batteries suitable for solar systems).

 What what is a battery, really?
 Putting solar aside, for a moment, we are all familiar with batteries.
 We use all kinds to power all kinds of devices.
 But at the end of the day, a battery is simply a device to store energy produced somewhere else at some other time.
 Like a water storage tank filled by a pump, a battery holds or stores a certain amount of energy.
 How much depends on the battery’s size, construction, type, chemistry, environment, etc. Unlike the throw-away AAAs in your TV remote, batteries used for solar energy systems big and small are rechargeable.
 A rechargeable battery can be discharged and recharged over and over again (one discharge and recharge is called a “cycle”).
 The battery’s chemistry and type determine how deeply the battery can be discharged and the number of cycles it can perform during Its lifetime.

 Other factors.
 Because we’re trying to keep this overview fairly basic, we will discuss factors like battery chemistry, sizes, capacity, and more in later blog posts.
-But we want to comment on just a couple more important points to keep in mind as you review battery options.
+But we want to comment on just a couple more important points to keep in mind as you look for solar batteries.

 Brands.
 There are quality long-lasting batteries and there are cheap short-lived batteries.
 We stick with quality brands.
 You can find cheap batteries all over the place.
 But if you want your batteries to last and give your solar system the most bang for the buck, it’s usually worth it to get quality.
 We often supply quality brands that are not even on our site today, so please ask!